 I season the chicken with Creole Seasoning, garlic powder, salt and pepper.
 You can substitute the Creole Seasoning with your favorite seasoning and you can also use smoked paprika if you wish.

-How to Make Smothered Chicken with Gravy
+How to Make Smothered Chicken Thighs

 - Ensure the chicken thighs are dry and season both sides of the chicken.